 This word-based adventure game challenges kids’ ability to think logically and solve problems.
-The goal is to help game’s hero Maxwell to complete his search and collect small yellow stars.
-It is quite an open game, because kids can pick their own tools for completing the puzzle.
+The goal is to help the game’s hero Maxwell to complete his search and collect small yellow stars.
+It is quite an open game because kids can pick their own tools for completing the puzzle.
 For example, if Maxwell is supposed to cross some dangerous grounds and you think a rope would help him do that without getting in touch with, let us say, crocodiles, just write the word “rope” and it will appear on Maxwell’s disposal.

-This is a game suitable for 12 year olds and older kids.
-Through it children can learn, not only history, but also decision making, strategy, planning and even diplomacy.
+This is a game suitable for 12-year-olds and older kids.
+Through it, children can learn, not only history, but also decision making, strategy, planning, and even diplomacy.
 The game flow is all about accumulating resources in order to grow your civilization.
-Kids will need to make important decisions, such as building a military nation or a successful economy, and suffer or enjoy the consequences.
+Kids will need to make important decisions, such as building a military nation or a successful economy and suffer or enjoy the consequences.
 The game itself is a bit difficult, but once your kids get used to it, they will love it.

 Poptropica is a whole online world of video games with more than 35 different islands and stories.
 Besides offering lots of interesting and educational games, the website is also safe for kids to use.
-One of the best adventures of Poptropica is “Time-Tangled Island” – a time traveling adventure in which the task is to return characters and objects to their historically accurate periods.
+One of the best adventures of Poptropica is “Time-Tangled Island” – a time-traveling adventure in which the task is to return characters and objects to their historically accurate periods.
 This way, kids can learn a lot about history, often even more than they have a chance to hear in school.

-A game for preschoolers and first graders who are just beginning to tackle with math problems.
+A game for preschoolers and first graders who are just beginning to tackle math problems.
 To bring math closer to its players, Math Lines uses the addictive gameplay of similar video games, such as Luxor and Zuma.
 The main distinctions that each ball carries a number from 1 to 9 and you need to get the result of 10 to make them explode.
 Though the game is about one of the kids’ eternal enemies – math it is very immersive and children usually quickly forget they are using math to beat the levels.

 Coding is a matter of present and the future, and some parents are, rightfully so, worried about schools not giving enough attention to it.
 Well, do not leave anything to chance and use this game to teach kids, in a fun way, how coding can be performed.
 The GameStar Mechanic combines problem-solving tasks and critical thinking with the end result of kids making their own video games.
 It is recommendable for kids ages 7 to 14.